Art of Nursing Competency Framework:

 Competencies that can be seen to add health and human value in economic or biological terms are easier to quantify and so easier to see and ‘sell’ than those about human value, well becoming and human flourishing.
 In nursing the balance can be held by recognizing the multiple ways of knowing in nursing and adding to these to ensure nursing is fit for purpose for 21st century.

 This is happening explicitly in the ‘utility’ of nurses and nursing and the use of artificial intelligence in nursing.
-Competencies linked to digital literacy and the automation and augmentation of nursing care bring aspects of professional skills development and health system design into a non human or post human world.
+Competencies linked to digital literacy and the automation and augmentation of nursing care bring aspects of professional skills development and health system design into a non-human or post human world.

 However, nursing has a human side too.
 Alongside artificial intelligence we require another way of knowing.
 I frame this as artful intelligence™️.

-With the two in tandem nursing can create the competencies needed and the infrastructure for safe, humane, and equitable care and building these together will keep the human in non human systems.
+With the two in tandem nursing can create the competencies needed and the infrastructure for safe, humane, and equitable care and building these together will keep the human in non-human systems.

 One way of seeing how such competencies can contribute to each other and to health is to move away from thinking on individual competencies and towards thinking about collective competencies (Lingard 2016), (which need human relational elements) and knotted competencies (which need human elements).

-This Art of Nursing CIC competency framework provides the information needed to address the current gap, keeping the human in non human systems, and uses the arts to do so.
+This Art of Nursing CIC competency framework provides the information needed to address the current gap, keeping the human in non-human systems, and uses the arts to do so.

 By articulating these competencies along a continuum of professional development, observable behaviours, and assessment strategies aligned to educational levels this framework builds on nursing theory and educational practice.

 It aligns with Art of Nursing CIC’s pedagogic model, where arts-based methods (visual art, narrative, movement, theatre) function as mechanisms to make visible the often tacit dimensions of care.
-It nods to the heritage of nursing as an art.

-Nursing is an art; and if it is to be made an art, it requires as exclusive a devotion, as hard a preparation, as any painter’s or sculptor’s work; for what is the having to do with dead canvas or cold marble, compared with having to do with the living body - the temple of God’s spirit?
-It is one of the Fine Arts; I had almost said the finest of the Fine Arts’
+“Nursing is an art; and if it is to be made an art, it requires as exclusive a devotion, as hard a preparation, as any painter’s or sculptor’s work; for what is the having to do with dead canvas or cold marble, compared with having to do with the living body - the temple of God’s spirit?
+It is one of the Fine Arts; I had almost said the finest of the Fine Arts.”

 Florence Nightingale